 It should be no surprise that salaries in European associations sector are generally quite high given their strategic importance.
 European associations have always fulfilled a critical role in shaping the policies and regulations affecting the sectors they represent - as well as defending and enhancing their reputations.
-As I write these words during the coronavirus crisis, never have businesses and associations needed to engage with European governments and the EU more than now.
+In the 2020s decade of permacrisis, never have businesses and associations needed to engage with European governments and the EU more than now.